nextcloud/documentation/developer_manual/design/layoutcomponents.rst

 Layout components
 =================

 All Nextcloud apps are built using individual reusable components for consistency and efficiency.
-Currently, these components are written in Vue and can be found at the `nextcloud-vue repository on Github <https://github.com/nextcloud/nextcloud-vue/>`_ with the documentation available at `the Nextcloud vue components style guide <https://nextcloud-vue-components.netlify.app/>`_
+Currently, these components are written in Vue and can be found at the `nextcloud-vue repository on Github <https://github.com/nextcloud/nextcloud-vue/>`_ with the documentation available at `the Nextcloud Vue components style guide <https://nextcloud-vue-components.netlify.app/>`_.

 .. _Navigation: